zshi719/2025-Data-24100/class_notes/12_mgmt_and_post.md

 ## Converting our code base to SQLite

-- If we run `make create` and `make load` we should now have our data loaded into sqlite.
+- If we run `make create` and `make load` we should now have our data loaded into SQLite.
-- Currently our code base is using pandas and `read_csv` to load all of our data (much like our project).
-We now want to change that to use the sqlite database.
+- Currently our codebase is using pandas and `read_csv` to load all of our data (much like our project).
+We now want to change that to use the SQLite database.
 - Luckily we have a _very good abstraction_ for how to load that data.
 That very good abstraction is that we have all of our data loading run through a single file.
 - If we replace that single file with something that points to our SQL database rather than the CSV file then we will, with only a small number of lines of code being changed be able to run our DB off of SQL!